 How Has Bitcoin Faired In 2022?

 But is it enough to invest in a coin that’s wider future in the crypto market remains unforeseeable?
 Well, many Bitcoin investors would argue that they can see glimpses into Bitcoin’s future.
 Of course, events like the de-pegging debacle are unforeseeable, but Bitcoin’s inherent nature can allow a trajectory to be plotted out.

-In 2022, Bitcoin acted in accordance with the bear market.
-LUNA was worth $116 in April, but one month later, the price dropped to just a fraction of $1, causing a total of $40 billion in investor losses and a massive snowball effect to plough through the market as a whole.
+In 2022, Bitcoin acted following the bear market.
+LUNA was worth $116 in April, but one month later, the price dropped to just a fraction of $1, causing a total of $40 billion in investor losses and a massive snowball effect to plow through the market as a whole.
 Frozen customer accounts in the Celsius Network also caused sudden bankruptcies and the value of the company to fall by 80%.
 Throughout this saga, Bitcoin fell from $45,538 in March 2022 to $19,784 by the end of June.
-This was obviously concerning at the time, but what happened in July – just one month later – provided far more optimism.
+This was concerning at the time, but what happened in July – just one month later – provided far more optimism.

 Bitcoin In 2023

 That month could be critical when examining Bitcoin’s future.
 While other altcoins, such as Ethereum or Tether, finished July with a decline, Bitcoin did not.
 This is despite external factors such as the Fed’s increasing interest rates and Biden’s announcement of the USA’s recession, both of which could have prompted a downward curve.